-Best countries open for tourism without quarantineWednesday, July 21, 2021 Accommodation by Ani
+Best countries open for tourism without quarantineWednesday, July 21, 2021 Travel Tips and Hacks by Ani

 Despite the ongoing turmoil over the Covid pandemic, some countries have thrown their doors wide open to international tourists.
 Few viable options are available for those seeking a peaceful getaway amid the curfews, quarantines, and lockdowns.
 To boost the confidence of travelers many governments have lifted the mandatory quarantine or even PCR testing requirements and have instead concentrated on increased screening measures upon arrival of the tourists.
 We have prepared a list of all the best destinations for the upcoming months with flexible travel conditions.
 So, where can you travel during Covid?

 No one is surprised by the presence of travel restrictions in a bid to control the spread of Covid.
 Even if some countries take a liberal approach towards limiting tourism we might still observe a sudden change of the rules where visitors might be forced to adhere to strict curfews or mask mandates.
 Furthermore, it is still a health risk to travel without being vaccinated or recently have fought the infection.
 In any case, we present you with the most tourism-friendly destinations where you can travel without quarantine, covid passports, or additional limitations.

 The Maldives are the favorite Ocean islands of luxury travelers.
 Especially, during the global lockdowns these Indian Ocean islands have been ambitiously presented as the best laid-back and idyllic destination for international tourists.
 However, it is not that simple.
 The travelers have to visit an island where at least 60% of the population is vaccinated in order to avoid quarantine.
 The vaccinated travelers do not need to worry though as they can enter any chosen territory of the region with no PCR certificate requirement.
 Those without vaccines have to present a negative PCR certificate that has been released no later than 96 hours prior to departure.